betatran3010/bowers-cis-website/design-plan/milestone-2.md

 ![Website 2 narrow](website2-narrow.png)
 Narrow screenshot

-- What **goals** do you think the audience likely has when visiting this site.

-    One important goal that audiences likely have when visiting this site is to see what bachelor programs are offered by Carnegie Mellon's School of Computer Science and to access specific information regarding the curriculum, what courses are offered to satisfy the components of the curriculum, and any other information pertinent to the program that they are interested in or already part of.
+**Goals of the audience**: One important goal that audiences likely have when visiting this site is to see what bachelor programs are offered by Carnegie Mellon's School of Computer Science and to access specific information regarding the curriculum, what courses are offered to satisfy the components of the curriculum, and any other information pertinent to the program that they are interested in or already part of.

-- What do you like about the design?

-    The font size used in this website allows the audience to easily see what the page is about.
+**What we like**: The font size used in this website allows the audience to easily see what the page is about.
 The type of colours used is also  the best because they are not too sharp or piercing.
 This page also has anchors in the sidebar that lead to other pages on the website.

 ## Interactivity Brainstorm
-> Using the audience goals you identified, brainstorm possible options for interactivity to enhance the functionality
-> of the site while also assisting the audience with their goals.
-> Briefly explain idea each idea and provide a brief rationale for how the interactivity enhances the site's
-> functionality for the audience.
-> Note: You may find it easier to sketch for brainstorming.
-That's fine too.

 - Hamburger menu for narrow screens of each webpage: make it easier to access the content faster without having to scroll past a long vertical menu, saving more space for audience.
 - Modal for PDF checklist: audience can better utilize the checklist by accessing the enlarged version of the checklist to check for details.